Ruchika30/Ruchika30/README.md

 <!-- ![](https://raw.githubusercontent.com/saviomartin/saviomartin/main/github-banner%20(1).png)
  -->

-I am a frontend developer at Forcepoint.
-I have experience of working at giants like JIO, TCS.
-I like building applications which solves some problem.
+I am a frontend developer currentky working at Adform.
+Previously part of Forcepoint, JIO, TCS.
+Always looking forward to challenges.
 I like helping people in the dev community.
 Open to all DMs on [Twitter](https://twitter.com/am_ruchika)

 - 💬 Ask me about Frontend Technologies